guillemborrell/pyledger/README.md

 A smart contract is an application, so you need to code to create one.
 In Pyledger you can implement your smart contract in Python.
-In a few words, a smart contract in PyLedger is a function that uses the Builder class
+In a few words, a smart contract in Pyledger is a function that uses the Builder class

 ```python
 from pyledger.contract import Builder